LeandroTamola/LeandroTamola/README.md

 - 👋 Hi, I’m @LeandroTamola a Full Stack Developer with years of experience designing, developing, and bringing solutions using a range of technologies and programming languages.
-- 💻 At the moment I'm specialised on Javascript/Typescript Stack as React Native, React, NodeJS, Redux, Jest and Graphql
+- 💻 At the moment I'm specialised on Typescript Stack & iOS Development (React Native, Swift, UIKit, SwiftUI, React, NextJS).
-- 👀 I also have experience with PHP, SQL, SwiftUI, Gatsby, Contentful and many design apps as Adobe Photoshop, Premiere, Adobe XD and Invision.
+- 👀 I also have experience with many design apps such as Adobe Photoshop, Premiere, Adobe XD Figma, Invision and many more.
-- 🌱 I’m currently learning Python